 Potential human health impacts are only beginning to be known.
-Health risks include increased exposure to hazardous chemicals applied to plantations of transgenic trees and harmful effects of inhaling pollen from trees that produce the bacterial toxin Bt.
+These health risks include exposure to hazardous chemicals that are applied to plantations of transgenic trees and harmful effects of inhaling pollen from trees that produce a Bt toxin (a δ -endotoxin, such as Cry1Ab or Cry1Ac (CHK).